MustafaMadkour/blogX/README.md

 # BlogX
-# BlogX

   ## API
    Blog API created in Nestjs - Postgres
    ## CRUD for User Entity:
     typeorm
     Observables instead of Promises (use Rxjs)